 Of course, you want to share articles, testimonials, endorsements, white papers, use cases and other media that your reader could find useful.

 Remember, the media you add should be professional and relevant to your industry, role, and the message you want to convey to profile visitors.

 8. Add Keywords to Your Experience Section

 Instead of merely listing your Job Title in your Experience section, add keywords and phrases next to your title.
-My actual title is Chief Learning Officer, but my headline is:
+My job description’s actual title is Chief Visibility Officer, but my headline is:

 9. Customize your LinkedIn Personal URL

 An optimized LinkedIn profile is not complete without having a customized LinkedIn profile URL!